ritukanta/python-coursera-google/README.md

 ### What is Python?

 - *Welcome back.
 How did you do on your first quiz?
-If you ever find a question tricky, go back and review the videos and then try the quiz again.*
+If you ever find a question tricky, go back and review the lessons and then try the quiz again.*

 - *So why pick Python?
 Well, we chose Python for a few reasons.*